ketarketir/sveltekit-ws/README.md

 ## Troubleshooting

-### WebSocket tidak connect di production
+### WebSocket not connecting in production

-Pastikan:
+Make sure:

-1. Custom server sudah disetup dengan benar
+1. Custom server is setup correctly
-2. Port sudah exposed (3000 atau sesuai config)
+2. Port has been exposed (3000 or sesuai config)
 3. Firewall allow WebSocket connections
 4. Reverse proxy (nginx) support WebSocket upgrade